Julie-Fabre/bombcell/README.md

 ### 🤗 Support and citing

 Please note that Bombcell is currently unpublished (manuscript under preparation).
-If you find Bombcell useful in your work, we kindly request that you cite Fabre, JMJ, van Beest, EH, Peters, AJ, Carandini, M, & Harris, KD.
+If you find Bombcell useful in your work, we kindly request that you cite:

+  Fabre, JMJ, van Beest, EH, Peters, AJ, Carandini, M, & Harris, KD.
 (2023).
 Bombcell: automated curation and cell classification of spike-sorted     electrophysiology data.
 (1.0.0).
 Zenodo. https://doi.org/10.5281/zenodo.8172822.

 ### :page_facing_up: License